 TV series about a wealthy mystery-man who runs a detective agency via a speaker-phone and his personal assistant, Bosley.
 His detectives are three beautiful women, who end up in a variety ...
 See full summary »

 It has been two years since Bobby and Sue Ellen Ewing took over control of Ewing Oil.
 Although J.R. is successfully managing a large oil conglomerate, he wants to once again own his ...
 See full summary »

-Popular evening 'soap-opera' style television drama.
-The show was set in Dallas and chronicled the exploits of wealthy Texas oil millionaires.
+Popular evening soap opera-style television drama.
+The show was set in Dallas, Texas and chronicled the exploits of wealthy Texas oil millionaires.
 Many of the plots revolved around shady business dealings and dysfunctional family dynamics.Written by